FB Mondial (motorcycle manufacturer): Early history (1929–1943)

 FB Mondial was born under the impulse of the Boselli brothers Luigi, Carlo, Ettore and Ada.
 FB stands for "Fratelli Boselli" (English: Boselli Brothers).
-Father of the entrepreneurial brothers was Giuseppe Boselli, a well-respected pilot and co-owner of GD, a legendary motorcycle company from Bologna.
+Father of the entrepreneurial brothers was Giuseppe Boselli, a well-respected pilot and co-owner of GD, an Italian motorcycle company from Bologna.

 Initially, a workshop was opened for sales and service of G.D models, but within a few months, it soon became clear that there was a market demand for a cheap and robust motorbike.
 During his years as a competitive motorcyclist, Count Giuseppe Boselli had met Oreste Drusiani, a well-known engine builder and the pair struck a deal.
 It was in Oreste's farm in Bologna that FB established its first production site, dedicating itself to the construction of motorbikes.

 After steady success in their early years, in 1943 FB decided to expand their production capability and buy modern machinery to increase production.
 Unfortunately they could not put their plan into practice, as on 24 July 1943, a heavy allied bombing struck the Bologna railway station and its surroundings, shaking the farm.
 The machinery survived, but was commandeered by the military to aid in the war effort, putting production on hold for the duration of the war.